 During an Amboy Facility visit in May, Peter Moon, a compost consultant and industry expert from O2 Compost in Washington State, described the Amboy Facility as "well run with good housekeeping practices."
-Moon has a lot to comprocess has already benefitted many in Onondaga County.
-Combined, last year the Amboy and Jamesville Sites saw nearly 30,000 residential visits and more than 6,870 commercial / municipal visits.
-Residents and commercial entities alike can drop off yard and food waste and pick up Pride of New York mulch and compost.
+Moon has a lot to comworld.

 Gardens thrive when compost is added as a soil amendment.
 OCRRA Compost is available by the cubic yard at the Amboy and Jamesville Compost Site and by the bag at 30+ retailers in Central New York.